A relentless cinematic symphony, Dunkirk (2017) is evidence again that Christopher Nolan is indeed the top filmmaker of the human experience.

 Dunkirk (2017) Synopsis

 Following the invasion of France in 1940, thousands of Allied soldiers are marooned and surrounded by Nazi forces in Dunkirk.
 As the situation worsens, British Prime Minister Winston Churchill orders the acquisition of private vessels to rescue the stranded men.
-Dunkirk (2017) tells the story of what would go down in history as the Miracle of Dunkirk, from the three different perspectives of air, sea and land.
+Using the three different perspectives of air, sea, and land, Dunkirk (2017) tells the story of what would go down in history as the Miracle of Dunkirk.

 Instead, they are the same reality expressed through the experiences of different individuals.
 Realities so similar.
 Yet also so starkly different.

-There is the hapless soldier, who’s only concern is escape.
-Never mind that it involves stealing from the dead, jumping queues, or sneaking aboard where his comrades should instead be.
+- There is the hapless soldier, who’s only concern is escape.
+Never mind that it involves stealing from the dead, jumping queues, or sneaking aboard the vessel meant to save the lives of others.

-Together, these realities do not invalidate the experiences of those who partook and survived the crisis.
-They do the complete opposite.
+These realities, individually or as a whole, do not invalidate the experiences of those who partook and survived the crisis.
+Instead, they do the complete opposite.
 They convince you that this was what happened in 1940, and why you must know and remember.

-Together with perfect mastery of camera, sound, and effects, they also reaffirm that Christopher Nolan is indeed the leading filmmaker of the human experience.
+Together with perfect mastery of camera, sound, and effects, these three elements also reaffirm that Christopher Nolan is indeed the leading filmmaker of the human experience.
 It might feel too early to say, but Dunkirk (2017) is likely to be one of the top films of this year.
 Possibly, of our generation too.

 Check out my other snappy movie reviews.